 "Most of it can only be spent for military purchases from US manufacturers.
+[No doubt exceptions are made for Halliburton's services since they moved to Dubai to evade taxes.]
 The non MIC support has similar constraints.
 So like food stamps that can only be spent to subsidize ADM, Monsanto, Safeway and many others, the vested interest of the American corporations that own our government will not let their motivation to profit, by looting the treasury, trust fund or whatever else they can acquire, be thwarted by the elimination programs that are corporate cash cows.
 The party line, which the cons spout day and night to seduce the unwary true believers, will never be implemented in the end.
 While some like Poe, Gomert and R&R Paul may believe their unproved political and economic theories, you must only listen to C-SPAN congressional speeches and witness the votes occasionally to begin to see that the political and economic theories they reflect are a show to fool the public.
+You only need to see enough to convince yourself it's a performance.
+It's a waste of time to pick it apart and address it point by point.

-"If you're still not convinced, realize that you can't squeeze multi trillions of dollars out of multi \$billion programs.
+"If you're still not convinced that the problem is systemic and can't be solved piecemeal, realize that you can't squeeze multi trillions of dollars out of multi \$billion programs.
 The ratio of futility to utility is a thousand to one.
 It's the same folly to try to tax the poor with a sales [Fair my ass!] tax.
 We just don't have it.
 But more of us are starting to see where it is and how the lies, including the specious political and economic theories that politicians and false prophets propagate for the benefit of corporate contributers, are in a great part responsible."